 Tracks like “HAJJ”, “PASAQUALIA”, “GOD OF LOVE”, and “HAQQ” combine black metal influence with stuttering breakdown sections and digital glitching, melodic vocals reminiscent of Devin Townsend and Muse, and almost symphonic progressive elements.
 The inclusion of traditional Japanese wind instruments as well as glockenspiel, vibraphone, and strings add texture and interest; H.A.Q.Q. is, although occasionally assaulting, certainly never boring.
 If you let it, this album can become one hell of a ride, from the chaotic opener “HAJJ” to the extremely confronting, but at times pleasantly goosebump-inducing title track.

-When he’s not reaching for things just beyond his grasp, Hunt-Hendrix is only one thing: angry.
-From his delightfully tortured screams in the opening track, “HAJJ”, to his furious vocal delivery at the climax of “HAQQ”, the anger never disappears, merely slumbers, becoming unnerving, anxious noises in quieter tracks such as “EXACO II” and “EXACO III”, and raw black metal fury at the beginning of “VIRGINITY”.
+When she’s not reaching for things just beyond her grasp, Hunt-Hendrix is only one thing: angry.
+From her delightfully tortured screams in the opening track, “HAJJ”, to her furious vocal delivery at the climax of “HAQQ”, the anger never disappears, merely slumbers, becoming unnerving, anxious noises in quieter tracks such as “EXACO II” and “EXACO III”, and raw black metal fury at the beginning of “VIRGINITY”.
 It often feels as though the music itself is secondary to the emotion contained within it.

 H.A.Q.Q. is the logical next step from The Ark Work, using musical ideas from Liturgy’s earlier work and twisting them into a new beast altogether – this amazing, diverse, unnerving, at times pretentious, but strangely fascinating album.
 Listeners who allow themselves to submit to the chaos that comes from the beauty and anger will not regret it – this album is truly an exploration of human emotion, and what it means to be vulnerable, and hopeful.